 What Tools Do I Need to Make Camping Food?

 When preparing a meal in the great outdoors, you’ll want to have all the right gear to keep the process as smooth as possible.
-If you’re low on space, you can look into tools that are compact and lightweight at outdoor adventure stores like REI.
+If you’re low on space, you can look into compact and lightweight tools at outdoor adventure stores like REI.

 - aluminum foil